Rigachikun

 Rigachikun or Rigacikun is a town located in the Igabi Local Government Area of Kaduna State, Nigeria.
 It is situated in the northern region of Nigeria.

 Demographics

 As of 2022, Rigachikun had a population of 78,543 residents.
-The town's population is ethnically diverse, with Hausa, Fulani, Gwari, and other ethnic groups coexisting harmoniously.

 Geography

 Rigachikun is situated at an elevation of 635 meters above sea level.
 It covers an area of approximately 42.5 square kilometres and is known for its landscapes, including farmlands and surrounding hills.

 Economy

 The economy of Rigachikun is predominantly agrarian, with farming being the primary occupation of the residents.
 The town is known for producing crops such as maize, millet, and groundnuts.
-Additionally, trade and small-scale businesses contribute to the local economy.